oliHM15/QuizNix/README.md

 ```
 or similar.
 Then python is already installed.
 If it does not return with this command, you can install python from your distributions package manager, or build from source.

+Afterwards just run main.py and do the quiz!